 The Piercefield Flow is a section of the Raquette River that has been flooded due to a hydroelectric dam.
 Not that this is a bad thing, it makes for some outstanding flatwater paddling and fishing (so don’t forget the pole).
-In the autumn, it becomes increasingly beautiful as the warm hues reflect off of the water.
+In the autumn, it becomes increasingly beautiful as the warm hues of changing leaves reflect off of the water.

 With a designated soft-launch site on the southwestern side of the Flow, you will find easy access for up to medium-sized motor boats.
 Adjacent to the launch site you will find a pleasant picnic area and handicap accessible overlook which is also a popular fishing spot.
 Once you are on the water, make sure to visit the island just off shore for a cool place to relax or paddle upstream to Setting Pole Dam.

 How to get there: From the intersection of Route 3 and Route 30 in Tupper Lake follow Route 3 toward Piercefield.
 Continue for just under 7 miles to the launch area on the left.

 Type of launch: Roadside, less than 50 feet, sand and gravel, flat